ghi-electronics/Documentation/hardware/brainpad.md

 ---

 # Hardware Demos
-The edge connector on the supported BrainPad hardware combined with the ease of the DUE platform, open up many possiblities to try the existing accessories available on the market.
+The edge connector on the supported BrainPad hardware combined with the ease of the DUE platform, open up many possibilities to try the existing accessories available on the market.
 Here are just a few:

 ## Smart House
-This example demostrates the extensibility of the DUE platform.
+This example demonstrates the extensibility of the DUE platform.
 Using the DUE library from within full .NET.
 See the code samples repo for all the available sensors.
 We added a BrainClip IR remote control to our demo.

 [Smart House Sample Repo](https://github.com/ghi-electronics/due-samples/tree/main/BrainPad/SmartHome)